TransMorph: Transformer for unsupervised medical image registration: Discussion

 \subsection{Limitations}

 There are some limitations to our work.
-Rather than doing extensive grid searches for optimal hyper-parameters for baseline methods, the hyper-parameters are either determined empirically or based on the values suggested in the original paper.
-Due to the time required to train some of the baseline methods and limited by the memory available on the GPU, we were unable to afford the intensive grid search.
-Since this paper introduced a generic network architecture for image registration, we concentrated on architectural comparison rather than selecting optimal hyper-parameters for loss functions or advanced training methods.
-However, the proposed \texttt{TransMorph} architecture is readily adaptable to various training methods, such as the cycle-consistent training used by \texttt{CycleMorph} (\cite{kim2021cyclemorph}) or the symmetric training proposed in (\cite{mok2020fast}).
-Additionally, the proposed model may be used in conjunction with any registration loss function.
+First, rather than doing extensive grid searches for optimal hyperparameters for the baseline methods, the hyperparameters are either determined empirically or based on the values suggested in the original paper.
+Due to the time required to train some of the baseline methods and the limited memory available on the GPU, we were unable to afford the intensive grid search.
+Moreover, because this study introduced a generic network architecture for image registration, we concentrated on architectural comparison rather than on selecting optimal hyperparameters for loss functions or complex training methods.
+However, the proposed \texttt{TransMorph} architecture is readily adaptable using either the cycle-consistent training method used by \texttt{CycleMorph}~(\cite{kim2021cyclemorph}) or the symmetric training method proposed in~(\cite{mok2020fast}).
+Additionally, the proposed network may be used in conjunction with any registration loss function.

-In the future, we will continue to analyze \texttt{TransMorph} on publicly available datasets.
-Furthermore, we will investigate alternative loss functions, such as mutual information, in an effort to expand the potential of the proposed method for multi-modal registration tasks.
+In the future, we will investigate alternative loss functions, such as mutual information, in an effort to expand the potential of the proposed method for multi-modal registration tasks.